 Under the terms of the Higher Education Ordinance, every PhD student is entitled to supervision for the duration of their studies.
 PhD students in clinical subjects are also entitled to supervision while they are engaged in the clinical activities required by their programme.

 All PhD students must have a principal supervisor and at least one assistant supervisor.
 As principal supervisor, the Departmental Board or the Departmental Chairperson may assign a person at the Faculty of Medicine who has been admitted as an unsalaried Senior Lecturer or who is the principal recipient of a three-year project grant.
 In cases where the principal supervisor is not a senior lecturer, then one of the assistant supervisors must be a senior lecturer.
-The principal supervisor should be active within Lund University or SUS, or have another clear connection to the Faculty of Medicine.
+The principal supervisor must be active within Lund University or SUS, or have another clear connection to the Faculty of Medicine.
 All supervisors must have a PhD degree, and have completed a recognised supervisor course.

 If the principal supervisor reaches retirement age during the PhD student’s study period, then a assistant supervisor with senior lecturer status, supervision training and financing should be tied to the project.

 Appointing a supervisor

 The Postgraduate Education Committee makes the formal decision regarding the principal supervisor and, if relevant, an assistant supervisor, when the PhD student is admitted.
 It is possible to change supervisor at a later stage.
 Applications to change supervisor are made to the Postgraduate Education Committee who will decide in the matter.
 The application must be signed by all parties involved.
 The right to change supervisors is included in the Higher Education Ordinance.